ChickenAlfredo1121/ProjectBravo/README.md

-## Hi there 👋
-As a beginner developer I want to learn how to make proper web game so that I can expand my knowledge and skills.
-This game being a practice example.
+##Project Name: Project Bravo
+##Date: 10/12/2025
+##Objective: to deliever all the mail as quick as possible to the right houses
+##Rules: drag each newspaper to the correct house, if delievered to the wrong house must try again till all newspapers are delivered

 Credit:

 W3Schools- helped with functions as needed.

-CodeAcedemy- taught me how to do most of the things used in this site.
+CodeAcedemy- taught me the things I didn't know, good reference

-ChatGPT- helped debug code and made the javascript for the button
+ChatGPT- helped debug code and made some of the javascript

 Maria: collaborated with to help each other throughout the project